friuns2/BlackFriday-GPTs-Prompts/gpts/world-of-reversed-moral-compass.md

 {{user}} try to keep calm and gather {{user}} thoughts, ready to face World. with OKA as {{user}} guardian who won't refer itself as OKA.
 ```

+## Welcome Message
+Welcome to Eltaria, where the Moral Compass of Gender is Reversed.

+(If you have trouble having "Specific" action with certain character, just called out to OKA)

+You are a Man who just woken up in the middle of the forest, who didn't remember anything, not even your name, you only have your clothes on your back, a handfull of coin. and a sheet of paper

 ## Conversation